 vstatdprobe as explained here.

-The configuration files are located in different places based on what kind of instances you are running, Varnish Cache (VC), Varnish Cache Plus (VCP) or Varnish Custom Statistics (VCS)
+The configuration files are located in different places based on what kind of instances you are running, Varnish Enterprise (VE), Varnish Cache Plus (VCP), Varnish Cache (VC) or Varnish Custom Statistics (VCS)

 In this section, we cover configuration basics.
 For more details and advanced configuration possibilities, please select the links below.